kubernetes-sigs/kubebuilder-declarative-pattern/docs/addon/walkthrough/README.md

   tend to grant that one begrudgingly
 * The RBAC policy in the manifest may scope down the permissions even more (for example scoping to resourceNames), in which case we can - and should - copy it.
-That's what we did here for dashboard.
+That's what we did here for guestbook.

 ### Installing the operator in the cluster